Skip to main content

 Drawing by animator Glen Keane

 Though even here, the storytellers were aware that not everyone was keen on letting cartoons into the big kid's table.
-There are all sorts of lines about Beauty and the Beast not being a "real movie" and the actors not being "real actors."
+There are all sorts of lines from journalists and even Oscar presenters about Beauty and the Beast not being a "real movie" and the actors not being "real actors."
 Brenda Chapman, who worked on Beauty and the Beast as a storyboard artist, reflected on the backlash, saying, "The animators are actors.
 Not only do they have to act, they have to draw that acting.
 And it was just really hard to hear some of the belittling comments that were coming from people we thought were our peers."

 Disney would strike back with a vengeance with Oscar hopefuls, Pocahontas and The Hunchback of Notre Dame–neither of which really gave Disney what they were hoping for.

+It was Pocahontas, though, that really injured the studio’s chances of being seen as legitimate—and more, culturally progressive.
 The conceit of the Pocahontas project seemed to be to use the lexicon of Disney Animation to tell not just a good story, but to tap into some deep vein of American mythology and reveal something about the evergreen nature of love between cultures and worlds.
-Even so, the storytelling team looked at the historical relationship between an 11 year old indigenous girl and a 30 something year-old colonizer and thought “Yeah, I'd ship ‘em.” …
+Even so, the storytelling team looked at the historical relationship between an 11-year-old indigenous girl and a 30 something year-old colonizer and thought “Yeah, I'd ship ‘em.” …

 “Trapped within a patriarchal definition, Hollywood’s Indian women are rarely shown as having anything more important in life than their male relationships … But these independent, low-budget films enjoyed only a brief theatrical release and then faded into oblivion.
 Disney’s animated heroine, however, inhabits a blockbuster that defines a popular legacy of American culture--alas for real Indian women.”